impactorbitco/handbook-main/content/ims/policies/information-security/IT Asset Management.md

 1. Asset Disposal and Recycling

-Environmental Considerations: Green Orbit Digital is committed to sustainability and, when possible, will dispose of IT assets via certified electronic waste recycling companies.
+Environmental Considerations: Impact Orbit Creative Group is committed to sustainability and, when possible, will dispose of IT assets via certified electronic waste recycling companies.
 Devices that can be refurbished or resold should be repurposed to extend their lifecycle.

 Secure Data Deletion: All data must be securely deleted or wiped from devices before disposal to prevent the risk of data leakage or cyber threats.
 This process should follow industry best practices and be documented.